riosanahr-alt/documentsroom/README.md

 3. Add domains `documentsroom.com` and `www.documentsroom.com`.
 4. Point Namecheap DNS to the records Vercel shows.

 Build command is `npm run build`.
-No database required.
+No database required